kylantis/fusion-ui/README.md

 Hence, we propose a new paradigm for architecting web applications.

 Our approach is simple
 - Developers create components using the familiar technologies they know and love, i.e. HTML, CSS and Javascript.
-We have designed a custom handlebars dialect that allows developers to embed control flow logic into their markup.
+Using a custom handlebars dialect, control flow logic can be embedded into the markup.
-- As part of the development process, developers are able to model the component's data domain - using multiple paradigms.
+- As part of the development process, developers are able to model the component's data domain - using a myriad of techniques.
 - Components are compiled into a format - which can be embedded into any server-side application.

 ### Setup